pulibrary/ops-catchall/projects/icinga2_agents.md

      ```bash
      systemctl restart icinga2
      ```
-  3. On the master node edit the `/etc/icinga2/zones.conf` to look like the hint below
+  3. Create a directory where all the configuration files will reside by running `mkdir -p /etc/icinga2/zones.d/master` On the master node create the file `/etc/icinga2/zones.d/agents.conf` to look like the hint below
      ```conf
-     object Endpoint "icinga2-master1.princeton.edu" {
-       // That's us
-     }

      object Endpoint "lib-postgres-staging1.princeton.edu" {
        host = "192.168.56.111" // The master actively tries to connect to the agent
        log_duration = 0 // Disable the replay log for command endpoint agents